Administrative License Suspension in New Hampshire

 Separate from these administrative suspensions, the offense of DWI is a

-crime in New Hampshire.
-A conviction to a first offense DWI in court results
+A conviction to a first offense DWI in court results in:

-in a license loss of 9 months and up to 2 years, a high fine and required
+- A license loss of 9 months and up to 2 years

-licenses losses of 3 years for a second offense and indefinite licenses
+- Licenses losses of 3 years for a second offense

-losses for third and fourth offenses as well as high fines and serious
+- Indefinite licenses losses for third and fourth offenses

 per se limit, the administrative suspension runs at the same time as the court-imposed